chem330/chem330.github.io/lab-syllabus.md

   - Nitrile gloves
   - Appropriate clothing: closed-toed shoes, long pants, hair tie for long hair
   - Permanent, felt-tipped marker (e.g. a Sharpie®)
+  - A blue or black pen (not pencil!) for writing in your lab notebook.

 Most materials are available from the WCU bookstore; goggles are also available from the WCU Chemistry Club (these goggles are recommended over cheaper ones).
 A lab coat is optional.